 I printed out the profiles using Shapeways, eight pieces with two sides per fin.
-As usual, they did a good job on the details although I was surprised by the ridges on the surfaces, which will require a bit of filling to make smooth.
+As usual, they did a good job on the details although I was surprised by the ridges on the surfaces, which required a lot of filling to make smooth.
 Perhaps shallow slopes are difficult for this process (SLS Nylon).

 The profiles were bonded to each side of the cores with epoxy.

 It's always fun to take advantage of something unexpected, such as the clothespins seen above.
 These keep the profile pressed against the core while the epoxy dries without out deforming it.